ircv3/ircv3-specifications/extensions/multiline.md

 ### Splitting long lines

-When splitting long lines, care is required to ensure messages are displayed appropriately when combined or in the fallback case.
+When using `draft/multiline-concat` to split longer lines, care is required to ensure messages are displayed appropriately when combined or in the fallback case.

 The recommended splitting method is to split long lines between words where possible and leave the space character at the end of the line.
-This ensures that concatenated lines don't lose the space, while fallback lines don't start with a space.
+This ensures that pairs of words spanning a line concatenation are still space separated, without adding a space to the start of any fallback lines.

 In order to calculate the maximum allowed space before splitting a line, consider the following line: